 Housing, Dining, and Activities

 Modifications have been made to residence hall policies and operations.
-On-campus dining facilities are open, and modifications have been made to all locations.
-Modifications have also been made to student activities, and the Office of Leadership and Student Involvement is encouraging student organizations to plan virtual activities for the start of the fall semester.
+On-campus dining facilities will be open for the spring semester, and modifications have been made to all locations.
+Modifications have also been made to student activities, and the Office of Leadership and Student Involvement is encouraging student organizations to connect with their office well in advance to discuss event options on campus for the spring semester.

 Modifications have been made to residence halls, including increased cleaning, reduced occupancy, visitation restrictions, and limited capacity in lounges, common areas and study rooms.
 Quarantine rooms for isolating students have also been identified for use.

-On-campus dining facilities are open for the fall semester.
+On-campus dining facilities will be open for the spring semester.
 Modifications have been made to all locations, including physical distancing guides at applicable locations.
 Hours of operation may be adjusted for additional cleaning and sanitation, personnel shift changes, and customer flow.

 There are benefits to being involved in on-campus activities as a student, and while student organizations' activities and events will look different, there are many ways to get involved.
 Students can connect with a Student Involvement Ambassador in Hattiesburg or Gulf Park Student Life for involvement opportunities.

 Most student academic resources can be accessed through virtual formats or in person.
 On-campus Barnes & Noble locations can be accessed in person.
 University Libraries locations can be accessed in person by students, and virtual library resources will continue to be available.